Rjmoodie/yardpass-upgrade/PRODUCT_CLAIMS_AUDIT.md

 - Eventbrite = ticketing, no social
 - Instagram = social, no ticketing

-YardPass = both, built for each other"
+Liventix = both, built for each other"
 ```

 **Option C: Outcome-Focused**
 ```
-"YardPass helps events:
+"Liventix helps events:
 • Sell 3x more tickets (social proof)
 • Build audiences, not just attendees
 • Get discovered by the right people